-Bay Ridge stayin’ alive 40 years after ‘Saturday Night Fever’
+40 years after 'Fever,' Bay Ridge is still stayin' alive

 “We couldn’t pan left or right,” because so many gawking, swooning girls surrounded the set, Badham recalled.

 Many locals wound up in the movie, and some who weren’t cast got paid, too.
 “This big old Cadillac with huge fins shows up one day in front of the disco and these really big guys get out” and asked for the production manager, Badham recounted.
 The visitors let it be known they could guarantee “security” for $3,500.
-“I said, ‘That’s nothing!’” and OKd the payment, he said.
+“I said, ‘That’s nothing!’” and OK'd the payment, he said.
 “They knew exactly how much to ask for,” Badham said.

 When the movie came out in 1977, Bay Ridge was primarily Italian and Irish with a sprinkling of Syrian and Lebanese Christians, recalled General.
 The community numbering more than 84,000 has since diversified, with more Asians and Muslims now living in the neighborhood.
-Bay Ridge has 11 times the percentage of residents claiming Arab ancestry (12.7%) than the city as a whole and more than five times the percentage of people with Greek ancestry (5.8%), according to American Community Survey reports crunched from 2010 census data.
+Bay Ridge has 11 times the percentage of residents claiming Arab ancestry (12.7 percent) than the city as a whole and more than five times the percentage of people with Greek ancestry (5.8 percent), according to American Community Survey reports crunched from 2010 census data.

 But Bay Ridge “was parochial then and it is parochial now,” with the Ragamuffin Parade for children occurring every autumn, and the R train (then the RR) still a critical, if pokey, link to Manhattan, noted General.

-Despite increasing diversity, Bay Ridge is still home to more than twice the percentage of residents claiming Italian heritage (14.4%) and Irish heritage (11.4%) than in the city at large, according to the community survey.
+Despite increasing diversity, Bay Ridge is still home to more than twice the percentage of residents claiming Italian heritage (14.4 percent) and Irish heritage (11.4 percent) than in the city at large, according to the community survey.
 Property values have also soared, with increasing conflicts over development, General noted.

 Donna Pescow -- who played Annette in the movie -- remembers the area in less gentrified days.
 The jacket she was to wear in the film “was on the wardrobe truck and someone stole it.
 They had to find another one,” recalled Pescow, who grew up in Sheepshead Bay.